azomDev/pen/README.md

 **Pen** is a tool for managing Python environments with different Python versions. (v0.2.0)

-## Note
-I am currently seeking assistance with compiling the project for macOS.
-If you have experience with Rust and macOS, and would like to help, please reach out!

 ## Features

 - Create and manage virtual environments with specified Python versions.